 So how can you trust you are buying a true extra virgin olive oil?
 Can’t you just read the label?
 Well, unfortunately, no.

-In Dwight Garner’s New York Times article titled “Olive Oil’s Growers, Chemists, Cooks, and Crooks,” he states, “The liquid that gets passed off as such [extra virgin olive oil] in supermarkets is often anything but.
+As a New York Times article stated, “The liquid that gets passed off as such [extra virgin olive oil] in supermarkets is often anything but.
 Shady dealers along the supply chain frequently adulterate olive oil with low-grade vegetable oils and add artificial coloring.”
 In fact, in the 1.5-billion-dollar olive oil industry, 70% of extra virgin olive sold is adulterated.
 And olive oil corruption is not just a modern problem.

 Fortunately, however, there are panels and organizations–like The International Olive Council (IOC)– dedicated to ensuring extra virgin olive oils meet certification and adhere to grading standards.
 IOC endorses over 50 certified sensory panels to ensure the quality of olive oils.
 Why tasting panels?
 Can’t extra virgin olive oils be tested in labs to ensure it is the real deal?
 It is true that extra virgin olive oil can be lab-tested for quality assurance, but you’d be mistaken to think this was a full-proof guarantee.
 Sometimes there is no replacement for the human senses.